lynnfaraday/aresmush.com/_root/fs3/fs3.3/tweaking-fs3.md

 Games are encouraged to use the full range of ability levels, with the exception of the **Legendary** skill level, which is truly meant to reflect epic levels of awesomeness.

 Too often, games curtail people.
-For example, refusing to approve rookie pilots with, y'know, the Rookie skill level or veteran pilots with high skills.
+For example, refusing to approve rookie pilots with low skills or veteran pilots with high skills.
 When you do that, you effectively take a game that's tuned for dice ranges from 2-12 and smush it down into 4-9.
 Everyone starts to blend together.

 There's really not a huge advantage between higher skill levels once you get above 5.
-Don't be too worried that you're going to hugely unbalance the game by allowing a couple 6's or even 7's.
+Don't be too worried that you're going to hugely unbalance the game by allowing a couple 6's.

 # Experience / Advancement